MastrMatt/liteDB-node/README.md

 ## Errors

--   All commands that modify the state of the db emit an error response with the corresponding error message if they were unsucessful in doing so.
+-   All command/(s) that modify the state of the db emit an error response with the corresponding error message if they were unsucessful in doing so.

 -   All query commands either return the equivalent empty response ( 0 , []) or the null response if they was an error in retrieving the data.